steveklabnik/steveklabnik.com/src/pages/writing/how-does-bluesky-work.md

 pubDate: 2024-02-24
 ---

-I never wrote a post about quitting Twitter, and this post won't be about that either.
-I *am* very enthusiastic about BlueSky, though.
-And I am enthusiastic about it for more than just a Twitter replacement: I think it has the potential to be much more significant than that.
-But this post isn't about that either, though unlike the Twitter post, I expect to be writing that post soon.

 One of the reasons I am enthusiastic about BlueSky is because of the way that it works.
 So in this post, I am going to lay out some of the design and the principles behind this design, as I understand them.
 I am not on the BlueSky